tri-co-hack-2022/Resources/fastapi.md

 ## Creating APIs

-The first and best use of FastAPI is to create your own API.
+The first and best use of FastAPI is to create your API.
 You may have your own data that you want to serve to the web or perhaps a machine learning model.
 You could receive text as input, for example, and return a json object with all of the named entities contained in the text.

 Here's what the code for such an application could look like.